ngutorov/Astroshot/README.md

-# Astroshot 0.9
+# Astroshot 0.9.1

 **Earth's last hope is in your hands, take control of the space cannon and protect Earth from asteroids.**

-Your goal will be quite challenging as you will have to save space capsules and be carefully with nukes.
+Your goal will be quite challenging as you will have to save space capsules and be careful with falling nukes.

 ## Have fun and enjoy the game! :smile: